kolibry-js/kolibry/packages/create-theme/template/example.md

 ---

-# What is Kolibri?
+# What is Kolibry?

-Kolibri is a slides maker and presenter designed for developers, consist of the following features
+Kolibry is a slides maker and presenter designed for developers, consist of the following features

 - 📝 **Text-based** - focus on the content with Markdown, and then style them later
 - 🎨 **Themable** - theme can be shared and used with npm packages